When Jesus wanted to convince his disciples that he was back from the dead, fully embodied, fully alive, he looked them in the eye and ate food.

 In a small way Jesus teaches us about human connection: show up, engage, and be all in.
 However more and more we struggle to be fully present with people around us, and our phones are partly to blame.
 It's ironic; phones were meant for connection.

-Answer these questions honestly:
+I invite you to answer these questions honestly:

 Missionary Jim Elliot once gave advice in an era before digital technology.
 He implored: "Wherever you are, be all there."
 When we're "all there" we will turn from our laptop and give two-eye attention to our friend and ignore the text that would interrupt a good conversation.

-Digital phones have made easy connecting with friends far away, but at what price for the folks with whom you are eating fish?
+Mobile devices have made easy connecting with friends far away, but at what price for the folks with whom you are eating fish?